dlanza1/ExDeMon/README.md

 Several notificators can be configured in a monitor.

 Built-in notificators:
+- Statuses: raise a notification as soon as it receives a metric with onw of the configured statuses.
 - Constant status: if a metric has been in configured statuses during a certain period.
 - Percentage status: if a metric has been in configured statuses during a percentage of a certain period.